MatthewFilo/Modern_Weather_Alert/README.md

 Web application using MapLibre and Express.js to display real-time weather alerts with an interactive map.
 Below are steps to run the application and deploy with docker

+## Features
+Refresh on new alerts
+Dockerised Deployment
+Mobile-Friendly Layout  (WIP)

 ## Prerequisites

 - [Node.js](https://nodejs.org/) (v22.x recommended)